Collection Development Policy

 Community Assessment

-In addition to general community awareness, the library will continually use various assessment tools including surveys, customer registration data, customer requests, and information from other community groups, to best determine how to meet the information and recreational needs of the community.
+In addition to general community awareness, the library will continually use various assessment tools including surveys, patron registration data, patron requests, and information from other community groups, to best determine how to meet the information and recreational needs of the community.
 The library is committed to a flexible, evolving, and ongoing assessment process.

 II.
 Responsibility for Selection